-Extending credit is a way to give few extra days/weeks to your clients to make payment after the service has been provided or a product has been delivered.
-Everyone likes to get paid right away, but for Small Businesses this is often a necessity.
+Extending credit is a way to give a few extra days/weeks to your clients to make payment after the service has been provided or a product is delivered.
+Everyone likes to get paid right away, but for small businesses, this is often a necessity.

 The next big challenge is what to do if the payment has not been released by the client after the due date.
-Should you impose a Late Fees, something similar to what credit card companies do.
+Should you impose Late Fees, Interest Charges, something similar to what credit card companies do.

-Fear: Late fine may aggravate the client, potentially resulting loss of business is the greatest fear.
+FEAR: Late fine may aggravate the client, potentially resulting in loss of business is the greatest fear.
 Late fees must be implemented with proper care and planning.

-Imposing a late fine is a legitimate approach, it is a powerful way to show you mean business.
+Imposing a late fine is a legitimate approach; it is a powerful way to show you mean business.
 It imposes a small well deserved fine for being irresponsible or not keeping their promise to pay on time.
-After all money does not come for free.
-If you were to take a loan from bank, they would have charged an interest on it.
-Similarly, if you have a Credit Card and no not pay on time, they charge a Late Fees after the due date.
+After all, money does not come for free.
+If you were to take a loan from your bank, they would have charged interest on it.
+Similarly, if you have a Credit Card and do not pay on time, they charge a Late Fee after the due date.

-There are several genuine benefits of imposing a late fees
+There are several genuine benefits of imposing late fees

-Having a proper well written credit policy in place enhances the reputation of your business because as it indicates that the commitment of making timely payments must be taken quite seriously.
-When the contract is signed initially no one anticipates that there will be occurrences when the payment will be overdue.
+Having a proper well-written credit policy in place enhances the reputation of your business because it indicates that the commitment to making timely payments must be taken quite seriously.
+When the contract is signed initially no one anticipates that there will be occurrences when the payment is overdue.
 This is the best time to slip in your Late Fees in your credit policy.
-Late Fees is a very minor clause when business contracts are being signed and is a universally accepted procedure.
+Late Fee is a minor clause when business contracts are being signed, and is a universally accepted procedure.

-However if it not included during the initial signing of contract, it is nearly impossible to slip in your credit policy later.
+However, if it not included during the initial signing of the contract, it is nearly impossible to slip in your credit policy later.
 For Example: If your credit card company includes a Late Fees clause in their contract, you are already prepared for it.

 Everyone hates paying late fees.
-It pressurizes a customer to make payment on time.
+It pressurizes your customer to make a payment on time.
 They will mark the payment due date on their calendars, and try their best to avoid paying any late fees.

 If your client has to make payments to several businesses like yours, whose bill do you think they will clear first – The one who charges late fees OR the one who does not?

-Once a payment is not made on time, your staff has to take additional measures to recover money.
-This could be in form of reminder calls or sending invoices again.
+Once payment is not made on time, your staff has to take additional measures to recover money.
+This could be in the form of reminder calls or sending invoices again.
 Extra work by your staff means additional expense for you.

-5. Waiving off Late Fees has benefits too:
+5. Waiving off Late Fee has benefits too

-If client is unhappy that you have imposed a late fees, its completely fine to waive it off a few times.
+If a client is unhappy that you have imposed late fees, it is completely fine to waive it off a few times.
 You are doing a favor on the client, which he will remember and will take it very positively.
-Next time he will remember the due date, to avoid the shame of asking you again for a late fees waiver.
+Next time he will remember the due date, to avoid the shame of asking you again for the waiver of late fees.

-Won’t you feel very positive about a credit card company who waives off late fees after listening to your genuine explanation.
+Won’t you feel very positive about a credit card company that waives off late fees after listening to your genuine explanation?

-If you have a late fees policy in your contract it clarifies your expectation.
+If you have a late fee policy in your contract, it clarifies your expectation.
 The client would exactly know how much extra money they need to allocate to cover the late fees.
 You may not even have to talk to them about it.
-May be the client does not have any cash flow problem and they just forgot to make payment on time because their account was out on a vacation.
+Maybe the client does not have any cash flow problem, and they just forgot to make the payment on time because their account was out on vacation.

 So look beyond just the core late fees aspect, there are so many other business benefits of it.